Not Another B Movie: Critical response

-10,000 Bullets made note of many other films having been made about making films, and wrote "that few, if any approach this subject in the way" that did this films, describing it as a celebration of schlocky cinema."
+Reviewer 10,000 Bullets made note of many other films having been made about making films, and wrote, "few, if any approach this subject in the way" that did this film, describing it as a celebration of schlocky cinema."
 They also noted that as it is intended as a film to spoof bad films, it was expected that the actor's performances would be "over the top area and not in a good way."
-The performances described as easiest to digest were those of David Faustino and Joe Estevez as bumbing cops and their inclusion of "some much needed comic relief."
+The performances described as easiest to digest were those of David Faustino and Joe Estevez as bumbling cops and their inclusion of "some much-needed comic relief."
 They concluded that while the film attempted to be what it claimed, "the end result is a underwhelming experience that never fully reaches its potential."

 Genre review sites noted both positive and negative traits in general.
-Some samples conclude that "the acting is good, the movie looks nice, and it has a few chuckle moments, but the concept isn't all that intriguing and the thing feels more like a broke-ass episode of Family Guy the way it jumps to flashbacks and the movie-within-a-movie".
-Online reviewer Upchuck Undergrind of Corazine.com was highly favorable stating that "it's a VERY well-written film.
-Given that much of its running time is conversation, a lot of sharp writing chops were necessary to give us characters and dialogue to keep our attention, since this isn't a tits-and-gore affair" but also noting that the title and packaging are "misleading, more likely to draw fans of the dumb, endless parodies rather than the kind of viewer such a thoughtful film requires".
+Some samples conclude, "the acting is good, the movie looks nice, and it has a few chuckle moments, but the concept isn't all that intriguing and the thing feels more like a broke-ass episode of Family Guy the way it jumps to flashbacks and the movie-within-a-movie".
+Online reviewer Upchuck Undergrind of corazine.com was highly favorable, stating, "it's a VERY well-written film.
+Given that much of its running time is conversation, a lot of sharp writing chops were necessary to give us characters and dialogue to keep our attention, since this isn't a tits-and-gore affair", but also noting that the title and packaging are "misleading, more likely to draw fans of the dumb, endless parodies rather than the kind of viewer such a thoughtful film requires".
 Craig McGee of Horrornews.net had this to say: "It isn’t for everyone, but not for the usual reasons – it’s a talky dramatic humorous satire with bits and pieces of a horror movie sprinkled in between via the described scenes of the movie the main characters are discussing over dinner"..."If you loathe character development, intelligent satire, and in-joke movie references, do not watch this flick.
 But if you don’t mind those things…if you DO wanna cheer for people to make the right choices and win in their lives while enjoying a viciously eloquent satirical skewering of the movie making process, then like me, NOT ANOTHER B MOVIE is exactly what you need."

 Awards and nominations

-The film was recipient of award nominations at the 2012 'Indie Horror Film Festival' in Chicago: film nomination for 'Best Comedy', nomination of Lindsey Gareth for 'Best Supporting Actress', and a nomination of David Faustino for 'Best Supporting Actor'.
+The film was recipient of award nominations at the 2012 Indie Horror Film Festival in Chicago - film nomination for Best Comedy, nomination of Lindsey Gareth for Best Supporting Actress, and a nomination of David Faustino for Best Supporting Actor.